dynatrace-perfclinics/dynatrace-getting-started/dashboards/k6/README.md

 ![Dynatrace dashboard](images/dashboard.png)

-TLDR: Try a hands on demo here: `TODO`
+TLDR: Try a hands on demo here: `Coming soon...`

 ## Building k6 Binary
 k6 requires that you build a custom binary with the Dynatrace output plugin installed.
 Instructions on how to do so can be found [here](https://github.com/Dynatrace/xk6-output-dynatrace).